wvchallenges/se-challenge-expenses/README.md

 1. [Eclipse Mars](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/marsr)

 Please note that this program runs only on Java 8 since I am using some of its latest features.
-I can work on a version that compiles older versions, if needed.
+I can work on a version that compiles on older Java versions, if needed.

 # Technology Stack
-This implementation uses the following technology stack:
+This implementation utilizes the following technology stack:

 1. Java 8
 2. Spring Boot MVC framework